jamesgiff5/home_services_performance_dashboards/README.md

 ## 🏗️ How the Data Was Modeled

 This project simulates a functioning service business with realistic operational and financial logic.
-The dataset was generated in Python, then reshaped in Power Query to reflect how real teams analyze job-level performance.
+The dataset was generated in Python, then reshaped in Excel Power Query to reflect how real teams analyze job-level performance.

 Key modeling notes:
 - Direct costs (materials, labor, travel) were estimated from past field experience